kishlayaug15/DecisionTree-Iris/README.md

 # DecisionTree-Iris

-Basic implementation of DecisionTree Algorithms on Iris-Dataset
+Basic implementation of DecisionTree Algorithms and K-Means Clustering on Iris-Dataset